Ordering FAQ

 If you would like to make your own FMT capsules, you can defrost a piece of stool by placing it into a dry zip lock bag, removing the air, zipping it shut, and placing the bag in room-temperature water till it thaws.
 Stool sizes vary, but a medium-sized stool could probably make hundreds of capsules.

-• How are the FMT capsules and stool samples made, stored, and shipped?
+• How are FMT capsules and stool samples made, stored, and shipped?

-Stool donors are trained to make the FMT capsules and samples.
+Stool donors are trained to make the capsules and samples.
 They store them in their standard freezer unless otherwise specified/requested.
-There is the possibility to request things such as putting it on dry ice immediately, using vacuum-sealed bags, etc..
-There may be extra costs associated with those options though.
+There is the possibility of requesting things such as putting it on dry ice immediately, using vacuum-sealed bags, etc. There may be extra costs associated with those options though.
 For example, dry ice costs around $10 per day.
 And if you’re going to store it in your standard freezer anyway, it may not be worth the trouble.

 For vacuum sealing, you’d either need a $50 kit at home so you can reseal them each time, or we can put each piece of stool in a separate vacuum-sealed bag.